madviking/pydantic-llm-tester/docs/guides/configuration/CONFIG_REFERENCE.md

 1. **API Keys**: Use `llm-tester configure keys` or manage your `.env` file carefully.
 Keep this file out of version control (it should be in `.gitignore`).
 2. **Provider Enablement**: Use the `llm-tester providers enable/disable` commands to manage the 'enabled' flag in `pyllm_config.json`.
 (Updated description)
-3. **OpenRouter Updates**: Regularly use `llm-tester providers manage update openrouter` to keep pricing and token limits accurate.
+3. **OpenRouter Updates**: Regularly use `llm-tester prices refresh` to keep pricing and token limits accurate.

 ### Test Settings